 • Résumés are catchy – it’s sometimes difficult to apperceive actually what to include.

-Image Source: out-of-darkness.com
+Image Source: breathe4tomorrow.org

 • But there are a few items you should about consistently accumulate off your résumé.

 • Sloppy formatting, egoistic phrasing, and awkward selfies could get your résumé befuddled in the trash.